Skip to content

 • do not let one giant file become the whole feature

-This is the kind of layout Sounding is designed to support in a real app:
+This is a layout that works well in a real app:

 text